Table of Contents

 Best Sustain Pedals – A Quick Glance

 When I first started touring, my sustain kept sticking during shows and holding notes down.
 I ended up realizing that it was because it was a problem with having cracked software and a laptop wasn’t properly updated.
-After a few weeks, we realized we had to stop updating my laptop or buggy problems would happen.

 What Is A Sustain Pedal?